w3c/wai-tutorials/source/images/tips.html.erb.md

     * SVG graphics can be referenced in the `src` attribute of an `<img>` element like other image formats (PNG, JPEG, GIF).
 In this case the examples of this tutorial apply can be used with SVG as well.

     * As SVG images consists of tags like HTML, their code can also be used in HTML5 directly.
-In this case you can provide alternative text in a `title`-Element within the SVG image.
+In this case you can provide alternative text in a `<title>` element within the SVG image.

 ## Frequently Asked Questions